 Bad Boss: Screwtape.
 Tends to act as unforgiving as Hell (literally) when Wormwood makes mistakes.

-Bad is Good and Good is Bad: The whole premise of devils looking at God the way humans would view Satan, as well as the use of words like Lowerarchy.
+Bad Is Good and Good Is Bad: The whole premise of devils looking at God the way humans would view Satan, as well as the use of words like Lowerarchy.

 On the other hand, devils find that persons without much moral fiber, while easier to drag to Hell, make tasteless and disappointing meals.
 Potential saints make the best sinners, but (as Screwtape complains), virtues like courage and patience aren't naturally on Hell's side and must be perverted before they can be useful.

 Being Evil Sucks: Good demonic style means luring a soul into corruption without actually giving anything in return.
 None of the demons seem particularly happy either.
-Screwtape in particular seems to be a completely miserable old grump who's totally commited to his crappy job.
+Screwtape in particular seems to be a completely miserable old grump who's totally committed to his crappy job.

 Presumably, bureaucracy itself is a hellish parody of freely-given love, respect, and obedience in Heaven.